dylanz426/CausalLM/README.md

     --custom_prompt "You are a help assistant who summarizes a dialogue within two sentences." \
     --text_column "dialogue"
 ```
 To get the maximum performance, make sure the testing prompt is consistent with the training prompt.
+The saved output file will then be used for evaluation.

 ## Evaluate